Welcome to Placid!

-We offer preset designs for all of these options to give you a headstart.
+We offer preset designs for the social platforms to give you a headstart.

 Creating and customizing a template

 Click on Create Template and choose a preset design for Facebook / Open Graph, Twitter or Pinterest that you like.
-If you are a PRO user already, you can also start with a blank canvas if you want to design the template yourself.
+You can also start with a blank canvas if you want to design the template yourself.

-After you chose an option, your template will be opened in our editor (PRO users) or the template's customization options.
+After you chose an option, your template will be opened in our editor.

 The images and texts you use in your template are your default settings.
 The default text will f.ex. be shown if you don't define a custom headline on your page.
 So it's a good idea to change the defaults to be meaningful for your site.